willtwr/iSiam-TF/README.md

 ```

 ## License
-SiamFC-TensorFlow is released under the MIT License (refer to the LICENSE file for details).
+iSiam-TF is released under the MIT License (refer to the LICENSE file for details).